-- 5.2.5.1 Requirements for the shear area and/or web thickness of stiffeners are given in Section 8. - 5.2.5.2 The requirements in Section 8 are to be calculated based on the load point defined in 5.2.2 and the effective span as given in Section 4/2.1.2. - 5.2.5.3 The requirements in Section 8 are to be evaluated against the actual shear area of the stiffener, based on the effective shear height of the stiffener as given in Section 4/2.4.2. - 5.2.5.4 The effect of brackets may be included in the calculation of the effective span, but no part of the bracket is to be included in the calculation of the actual shear area.
+- 5.2.5.1 Requirements for the shear area and/or web thickness of stiffeners are given in Section 8. - 5.2.5.2 The requirements in Section 8 are to be calculated based on the load point defined in 5.2.2 and the effective span as given in Section 4/2.1.2. - 5.2.5.3 The requirements in Section 8 are to be evaluated against the actual shear area of the stiffener, based on the effective shear height of the stiffener as given in Section 4/2.4.2 and based on the specified minimum yield of the stiffener. - 5.2.5.4 The effect of brackets may be included in the calculation of the effective span, but no part of the bracket is to be included in the calculation of the actual shear area.